Grant Cardone net worth may come as a shock to you, especially if you have never heard of him.

 Cardone developed online business programs and education platforms, ‘Grant Cardone Sales Training University’ and ‘Cardone on Demand’.
 Cardone states that online education programs generate thousands of times more revenue than book sales ever could.

-‘Cardone Capital’ own over 4000 real estate properties throughout the U.S. Around $800 million dollars’ worth.
+‘Cardone Capital’ owns over 4000 real estate properties throughout the U.S. Around $800 million dollars’ worth.

-Cardone also moved into media with ‘Cardone TV’, and created 10X Productions, promotions, and digital advertising company.
+Cardone also moved into media with ‘Cardone TV’, and created 10X Productions, promotions, and digital advertising companies.
 He has also produced a TV series ‘Turnaround King’ amongst others.

 General Info about Grant Cardone: